-Together we care!
 We have a good relationship with a school doctor, school nurse and a doctor's assistant.
-If you have any questions about your child's health, growth, upbringing, eating, sleeping, bed-wetting etcetra you can always consult a member of the Youth Health Care team (GGD).
-The GGD can be reached on weekdays from 08:30-12:30 and from 13:00 to 17:00.
-Their telephone number is 023 789 1777 or email frontofficejgz@vrk.nl.
+If you have any questions about your child's health, growth, upbringing, eating, sleeping, bed-wetting etc. you can always consult a member of the Youth Health Care team (GGD).
+The GGD can be reached on weekdays from 08:30am -12:30pm and from 1pm to 5pm.
+Their telephone number is 023 789 1777 or email frontofficeigz@vrk.nl.
 They facilitate consultations at our school during parent evenings.

 At the age of five and again when in Group 7 students are offered a brief health check.
 You will receive more information about this at the relevant time.
 The school doctor or the school nurse can also be consulted by the school if, together with the parent(s), we have any concerns about the health or development of one of our students.
 The school can also discuss a child - anonymously - with Youth Health Care if we need advice on what steps should be taken to provide a child with the correct help or guidance.
-The names of students who have recently joined us from a different school are passed on to our Youth Health Care team so that they can request access to the child's health records.
+The names of students who have recently ioined us from a different school are passed onto our Youth Health Care team so that they can request access to the child's health records.
 If you object to this sharing of information please inform the Management Team.
 For more information about Youth Health Care we refer you to the GGD website: www.ggdkennemerland.nl/jeugd.